Resources for Small Businesses Impacted by the COVID-19

 Here at Merchant Advisors, we want to provide you, the small business owner, with the financial knowledge, resources, and information you need to help your business meet cash flow requirements.
-Here are some resources for small businesses—including how to secure emergency funding, State and local government support, and additional resources to keep you informed on the legislation changes and COVID-19 relief options.
+Here are some resources for small businesses cash advances —including how to secure emergency funding, State and local government support, and additional resources to keep you informed on the legislation changes and COVID-19 relief options.

 NATIONAL BUSINESS ASSISTANCE PROGRAMS